 Transition to Work

 You’ve mastered resumes, networking and interviewing, and you’ve almost reached your goal.
 Now it’s time to negotiate offers and put your best foot forward on the job.

 Negotiating the Offer

 You did it!
 You successfully conducted the interview and got the offer.
 You’re in the home stretch and ready to start your new gig.
-To seal the deal, be sure to use your research and communication skills to negotiate for the best possible package, not just salary.
-For a printable copy, download Negotiating Your First Position (pdf), or review the following advice:
+To seal the deal, use your research and communication skills to negotiate for the best possible package, not just salary.

 The Job Offer

 You are not ready to start negotiations until you have received a formal job offer.
 Keep in mind that negotiation is okay and expected.
 Usually there is less room to negotiate a salary or benefits if the job is low-level, the organization is bureaucratic, the organization possesses a detailed compensation plan, and/or there are more candidates for a position than there are available jobs

 Listen carefully to any offer that is made and make sure you get the details in writing.
 Make certain they know how excited you feel about the new job.
 Respond that this is a very important decision and you would like time to consider it.
 Determine the time frame you have in which to decide (several days to a week is a normal range).